-• Place the end of your garden hose into the empty filter fitting.
+Place the end of your garden hose into the empty primary filter fitting or into the footwell.
+Fill until water covers all jets but does not touch the bottom of the lowest headrest.

 CAUTION: TO DECREASE BUILD UP ON COMPONENTS AND MINIMIZE ACRYLIC DAMAGE.